isurinduwick/sample-Login-Enhanzer-Company--Flutter-/README.md

 # Sample Login App

-This is a sample Flutter project demonstrating a login functionality designed for **Enhanzer Company**.
-The project showcases best practices in Flutter development, including API integration, database management, and navigation.
+This is a sample Flutter project demonstrating a login functionality .
+The project showcases Flutter development, including API integration, database management, and navigation.

 ---